 Important Note: Keep a Close Eye on Google's Mortgage Endeavors

-Google, trying to control even more traffic in this space, is also beta testing creating a mortgage market.
+Google, trying to control even more traffic in this space, is also tested a mortgage market.
 While some of these syndication channels can offer a cheap traffic stream, they will also drive out low value add players who rely on data that is quickly becoming commoditized.
 The real estate professionals who do well long term will be those who remain destinations by

 - producing high quality recommendation worthy editorial content,